danielfett/draft-dpop/main.md

 conjunction with HTTPS.

-The very nature of the typical OAuth protocol interaction necessitates that the client disclose the access token to the protected resources that it accesses.
-The attacker model in [@I-D.ietf-oauth-security-topics] describes cases where a protected resource might be counterfeit, malicious or compromised and play received tokens against other protected resources to gain unauthorized access.
-Properly audience restricting access tokens can prevent such misuse, however, doing so in practice has proven to be prohibitively cumbersome (even despite extensions such as [@RFC8707]) for many deployments.
+The very nature of the typical OAuth protocol interaction necessitates that the client discloses the access token to the protected resources that it accesses.
+The attacker model in [@I-D.ietf-oauth-security-topics] describes cases where a protected resource might be counterfeit, malicious or compromised and plays received tokens against other protected resources to gain unauthorized access.
+Properly audience restricting access tokens can prevent such misuse, however, doing so in practice has proven to be prohibitively cumbersome for many deployments (even despite extensions such as [@RFC8707]).
 Sender-constraining access tokens is a more robust and straightforward mechanism to prevent such token replay at a different endpoint and DPoP is an accessible application layer means of doing so.